stormpath/stormpath-cli/README.md

     Using context from file /home/myuser/.stormpath/cli/context.properties.
     Current context set to the application 'My Application'.
     Account / Groups actions are configured to target 'My Application'.

+Note: Resource attributes can be specified with or without the `--`.
+For instance:

+    stormpath create account -e user@email.com username=dvader given-name=Anakin surname=Skywalker

+And:

+    stormpath create account -e user@email.com --username=dvader --given-name=Anakin --surname=Skywalker

+Both wil result in the same thing.
+Identifier flags such as `-e` still require the the dash.

 # Copyright & Licensing